 Stats about University of Bath

 Situated at the heart of campus, the library provides a variety of study spaces for group, individual and quiet work.
-With over 500 PCs, power points, copy, print and scanning facilities and wireless networking throughout, you’ll be able to find a place to study that suits you best.
+With 1500 study spaces, over 500 PCs, power points, copy, print, scanning facilities and wireless networking throughout, you’ll be able to find a place to study that suits you best.
 There are also four Learning Commons across the University, which are open-plan study areas for students.

 - Student Services